nikitavoloboev/data/docs/work/remote-work.md

 Like [Axo's company remote values](https://www.axo.dev/team).

+My [preferred management style](../management/management.md) is to be fully async first (written communication, well defined tasks) with scheduled focus sync ups to make sure team is going in right direction.

+Combined with real time meet ups in some novel places.

 ## Notes

 - [Remote work tip: Leave a Zoom open that anyone on the team can drop by during some predictable hours.
 No specific agenda.](https://twitter.com/dksf/status/1308799667153432576)